 Some materials are better conductors of heat than others.
 For example, metals are good conductors of heat, while a material like wood isn't.
 Metal heated on one end will soon be hot on the other end too, while that is not true with a piece of wood.
 Good conductors of electricity are often good conductors of heat.

-Since the atoms are closer together, solids conduct heat better than liquids or gasses.
+Since the atoms are closer together, solids conduct heat better than liquids or gases.
 This means that two solid materials in contact would transfer heat from one to the other better than a solid in contact with a gas or a gas with a liquid.

 Convection